Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Primitive reflection groups

-Nice tuples in this case will be tuples of 3 reflections generating the whole group such that their inverse product has some nontrivial eigenvalue of multiplicity 1.
-After middle convolution, our the induced tuple will correspond to $SL_2(\C)$ local systems on the 4-punctured sphere and we can compare our braid group orbits to those in the literature.
-We compute the parameters $(\omega_X, \omega_Y, \omega_Z, \omega_4)$ in the notation of \cite{T-L} and found that the $\omega$ parameters for each of our orbits match (up to permutation) with one listed in the work of Lisovy-Tykhyy.
-Since Tykhyy's classification \cite{Tyk} further refines the original classification by Lisovy-Tykhyy \cite{T-L}, each tuple of $\omega$ parameters gives multiple orbits that Tykhyy identifies uniquely in terms of residues of the trace coordinates $(\theta_1, \theta_2, \theta_3, \theta_4)$ and $(\sigma_{12}, \sigma_{23}, \sigma_{13}, \sigma_{24})$ for some representative.
-In the nice 3-tuple case, using the $\omega$ parameters, we are able to easily identify how our orbit size relates the orbit size listed by Tykhyy for each $\mathcal{M}^{(4)}$ (in Tykhyy's notation) and narrow down the possibilities for which of Tykhyy's orbits our tuple corresponds to.
-In Tykhyy's classification, tuples are considered equivalent up to: multiplying any two matrices by -1, complex conjugation of all elements of all matrices, cyclically permuting the matrices in the tuple, and up to taking inverses and reversing the order of the tuple \cite{Tyk}.
-We perform all these operations and compute the residue signatures for the matrices in each orbit to find one that matches the example provided in Tykhyy's work.
-In most cases we found exact matches, and in other cases we provide the closest match, marking the differing coordinate with an asterisk (see Section \ref{G_{25} 3-tups} and \ref{G_{26} 3-tups}).
+Nice tuples in this case will be tuples of three reflections generating the whole group such that their inverse product has some nontrivial eigenvalue of multiplicity 1.
+After middle convolution, the induced tuple will correspond to $\SL_2(\C)$ local systems on the 4-punctured sphere, and we can compare our braid group orbits to those in the literature.
+We computed the parameters $\omega_X, Y, Z, 4 = (\omega_X, \omega_Y, \omega_Z, 4-\omega_4)$ in the notation of \cite[Equations 11--12]{T-L} and found that the $\omega$-parameters for each of our orbits match (up to permutation) with one listed in the work of Lisovyy--Tykhyy.
+Since Tykhyy's classification \cite{Tyk} further refines the original classification by Lisovyy--Tykhyy \cite{T-L}, each tuple of $\omega$-parameters gives multiple orbits that Tykhyy identifies uniquely in terms of residues of the trace coordinates $\theta_{1, 2, 3, 4} =(\theta_1, \theta_2, \theta_3, \theta_4)$ and $\sigma_{12, 23, 13, 24} = (\sigma_{12}, \sigma_{23}, \sigma_{13}, \sigma_{24})$ for some representative.
+In the nice 3-tuple case, using the $\omega$-parameters, we are able to easily identify how our orbit size relates to the orbit size listed by Tykhyy for each $\mathcal{M}^{(4)}$ (in Tykhyy's notation) and narrow down the possibilities for which of Tykhyy's orbits our tuple corresponds to.
+In Tykhyy's classification, tuples are considered equivalent up to multiplying any two matrices by $-1$, complex conjugation of all elements of all matrices, cyclically permuting the matrices in the tuple, and up to taking inverses and reversing the order of the tuple; see \cite{Tyk}.
+For each of our orbits, we perform all these operations and compute the residue signatures based on Tykhyy's definition (see \cite[Section 2, p.~122, Items~(1)--(3)]{Tyk}) so we can compare with the examples in Table 1 of Tykhyy's work.
+In most cases we find an exact match, with a few exceptions corresponding to Orbit 5 in Tykhyy's Table 1.
+For those tuples, we mark the differing coordinate with an asterisk (see Sections~\ref{G_{25} 3-tups} and~\ref{G_{26} 3-tups}), noting that they still agree with Tykhyy's list as the $\theta$- and $\sigma$-coordinates are defined modulo 2 and up to a sign in Tykhyy's work; see \cite[Section 2, p.~122, Item~(3)]{Tyk}.